dawness/NotesApp/readme.md

      or
      Get- api/notes
      RequestParam - a word
-     Returns = a list of Notes which contains the word
+     Returns = a list of Notes that contains the search string (looks for the whole word, case insensitive )

+     (milk and milk! are 2 different words, compares the whole word )

   * Get a note if provided with id
       Get - api/notes/{id}